Sometimes it pays to know the numbers

 If you're staring down the barrel of an unending job search, it's likely you might need to press pause.
-It's easy to get stuck in the routine of applying for job listing after job listing and feel like you're not getting anywhere.
+It's easy to get stuck in the routine of applying for job after job and feeling like you're not getting anywhere.
 If this sounds all too familiar, you could need a new approach; it's time to get informed.

 A great way to shine light on the hiring process and arm yourself with helpful information is to look at the facts and figures.
 With this in mind, read on for eight interesting job-search statistics to find out what you could be doing differently in your job search.